Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Setting

-We next give examples of nonlinearities verifying Assumption~\ref{as1}~or~\ref{as2}.
+\end{assumption} In the above and in the sequel, $\nabla^2 u$ denotes the Hessian matrix of the mapping $u$.

+Next, we verify that the two examples of nonlinearities seen in the introduction, namely $F(u)=Vu$ and $F(u)=\left(V\star |u|^2\right)u$, verify these conditions.
 First, the conditions in Assumption~\ref{as1}~or~\ref{as2} are satisfied in the case of a linear mapping $F(u)=Vu$, where the external potential function $V\colon\mathbb{T}^d\to\R$ is a real-valued mapping of class $\mathcal{C}^\sigma$, with $\sigma=1$ (resp. $\sigma=2$) to satisfy Assumption~\ref{as1} (resp.
 Assumption~\ref{as2}).
 In that case, the mapping $F$ is globally Lipschitz continuous, and~\eqref{eq:KF} holds with $C_F=\norm{V}_{\mathcal{C}^0}$ and $K_F=0$.
 Second, the conditions in Assumption~\ref{as1}~or~\ref{as2} also hold for the following class of nonlocal interaction cubic nonlinearities.
-Note that $K_F>0$ in this case. \begin{proposition} Let $\sigma\in\{1,2\}$ and let $V:\mathbb{T}^d\to\R$ be a real-valued mapping of class $\mathcal{C}^\sigma$.
+Note that $K_F\neq 0$ in this case. \begin{proposition} Let $\sigma\in\{1,2\}$ and let $V:\mathbb{T}^d\to\R$ be a real-valued mapping of class $\mathcal{C}^\sigma$.
 For every $u\in L^2$, set

 where $\star$ denotes the convolution operator.